 Back on land, Specialist Leisure Group (SLG) has also gone under, taking with it the Shearings coach holiday brand and thousands of jobs.
 Shearings was founded in 1919 and until this spring was Europe's largest coach tour operator, running coach and river tours across the UK and mainland Europe.

 Some long-established airlines and holiday firms have disappeared, but before Covid-19 many of these were profitable enterprises.
 As such, there are plenty of potential buyers who know that demand will return at some point.
-For example, there have been plenty of potential buyers for the collapsed Virgin Australia.

 List of travel companies that have gone bust: